MElkmeshi/imtihanat/README.md

 Contributions to the **imtihanat** project are welcome!
 If you encounter any issues or have suggestions for improvements, please create a new issue in the GitHub repository.
 Additionally, feel free to submit pull requests with bug fixes or new features.

-Before contributing, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to the project.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute the code as per the terms of the license.